tfb-sv/MIW-ART/README.md

 ## For inspecting the molecular fragments:

-Firstly, you need to run the "newick" mode of "eval_tree.py" script, OR you can use an available Newick file, which should be in "results/evaluation_results" folder.
+Firstly, you need to run the "newick" mode of the "eval_tree.py" script, OR you can use an available Newick file, which should be in "results/evaluation_results" folder.

 > python inspect_subtrees.py --data_names "freesolv"